wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

    * _TJoinedYr (Twitter join year)
    * _TLocation (location specified on Twitter)
    * _TDesc (Description on Twitter account)

+Not included is the <a target="_blank" href="https://www.crunchbase.com/event/dreamforce-2018#section-overview">Crunchbase ranking of companies</a>.

 ## Videos with each exhibitor